jamiephan/HeroesOfTheStorm_TryMode2.0/docs/modding.md

 </Catalog>
 ```

-> Note: This will not affect how the game read the xml file nor it will change any outputs
+> Note: This will not affect how the game reads the XML file, nor will it change any output.

 This enables you to auto complete the XML tags and attributes: